-If you’re looking for something more mild, the Family Flow Trail connects the north and south entrances.
-Paved road is paralleled by easy dirt flow trail – literally something for everybody!
+If you’re looking for something more mild, there’s a paved trail that connects the north and south entrances.
+The paved road is often paralleled by Good Vibrations, an easy dirt flow trail – literally something for everybody!

 And we can’t leave out the Thunderdome!!
 Whether this is kid-friendly or not is really up to the kids, but it is so. freaking. epic.
 No way I would do it with a trailer in tow, but confident kids with good bike handling skills will have the time of their lives.

 It’s a dual slalom down hill course so kids and friends (or parents) can race each other on the way down.
 You walk your bike up to the top of a pretty steep incline, but it was so rad our kids were not complaining.
 It’s located right off the south entrance.

 This area also has several water access points for kids to play in the shallow, slow-flowing creek.

 If you’re not into mountain biking, there are plenty of scenic paved trails for long or leisurely family rides.

 Trails run through the town of Bentonville itself, and even down into the renowned campus of Crystal Bridges Art Museum.